sustrik/dsock/README.md

 ### 3.3 Deadlines

-All blocking functions in dsock have a deadline parameter.
+All blocking functions in dsock SHOULD have a deadline parameter.
 Unlike with BSD sockets deadline is a point in time rather than interval.
 This allows for using same deadline in multiple calls without need for recomputation:

 ```